ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/memcached_cache/_index.md

 test_maintenance: true
 test_status:
 - passed
-title: Deploy Memcached as a cache for MySQL & PostgreSQL
+title: Deploy Memcached as a cache for MySQL and PostgreSQL on Arm based servers
 tools_software_languages:
 - Memcached
 weight: 1